Recipes

 - Add sultanas to rubbed flour

-- Add the milk a tablespoon at a time, mixing with the hands to
+- Add the milk a tablespoon at a time, mixing with the hands to form a soft dough.

 - Turn on the oven at 230C (450F)

-- Sprinkle the table top lightly with flour and pat out the dough
+- Sprinkle the table top lightly with flour and pat out the dough to a circle 1/2inch thick.
+Cut into triangles (or circles).

 - Serve hot or cold with butter and jam.